matteoferla/Fragmenstein/no_template.md

 ![harmony](images/harmonising_warheads.png)

 ## Mad ones
 If two rings intersect perpendicularly (_e.g._ `x0708-x2193`) the resulting bonding will be unexpected ("emergency bonding" warning appears).

 ![cross-ring](images/cross_ring.png)

-I have no idea how to resolve this.
+I have no idea how to resolve this or whether it should be.

+NB.
+Spiro compounds are tolerated.

+## Fused rings

+Even though azetine-benzene, cyclopropane-benzene and bridged compounds are chemically possible, these are corrected as they are unlikely to be intended.
+As a result bridges will be removed and for rings of size 3/4 will become 5.

+## Allenes

+Additionally, are forbidden.

-## Issues
+## Code caveat

-The azetine-benzene problem as seen in x1380,x0981 could be fixed to be like the indole seen in x0981,x2754
+The code currently has many ring corrections in 'collapse ring' class (expansion part), while bond order corrections are in 'rectifier'.
+Ideally these should be merged...